redwoodjs/redwoodjs-com-archive/docs/webhooks.md

 ```
 ## More Information

-For more information about Webhooks, please consider the following resources:
+Want to learn more about webhooks?

 * [Webhook.site lets you easily inspect, test and automate (with the visual Custom Actions builder, or WebhookScript) any incoming HTTP request or e-mail.](https://webhook.site/#!/)
 * [What is a Webhook](https://simonfredsted.com/1583) by Simon Fredsted